ml6973/Course/regression/README.md

 Matrix operations: in the inner loops of your algorithms, you will do various matrix operations, and libraries focus on these will speed-up your code significantly.
 Plotting library: so you can visualize data and models.
 Pre-implemented ML algorithms: in some assignments where we are focusing on fundamental ML concepts, such as cross-validation or the bias-variance tradeoff, you will use a pre-implemented ML algorithms to help focus your efforts on the fundamentals.

+## Installing the recommended software tools

+## Github repository

+## Resources

+These are some good resources you can explore:

+There are many Python resources available online.
+Here is a good place for documentation.
+For Panda and SkiLearn, there is also a lot of information available online.
+Here are some starting points: the User Guide and detailed API docs.
+For Numpy, here is a getting started guide.
+We will also provide a tutorial when it’s time to use it.